McClure Arctic expedition: The third winter

 1853 brought the coldest conditions yet, once reaching −67 F. The crew passed the days with minimal activity, working on small projects of necessity and hunting when possible, since McClure had prepared no diversions for his crew.
-Rations were thin and the sick bay was full, even minor illnesses bringing exaggerated disability to the weakened crew.
-McClure continued preparing for his spring escape parties, planning to send the weaker able men in order to improve the long-term chances of those left behind.
-Crew selections were made and announced on 3 March, to the disappointment of those to be left behind.
+Rations were scarce, and the sick bay was crowded with ill crew members, even minor ailments causing serious disabilities due to the crew's weakened condition.
+McClure continued preparing for his spring escape parties, planning to send the weaker able men to improve the long-term chances of those left behind.
+On 3 March, the crew selections were announced, and those who were to remain behind were disappointed by the news.
 Full rations were restored to those men preparing to set out in mid-April, and their health improved.
 Still, on 5 April, the first crew member, John Boyle, succumbed to illness, which impacted morale and underscored the dire nature of their situation.

 Relief and the fourth winter

 Preparations for the escape parties continued, despite their slim chances for success.
-On 6 April a detail of men digging Boyle's grave observed a figure approaching from seaward.
+On 6 April, a detail of men digging Boyle's grave observed a figure approaching from seaward.
 It was Lieutenant Bedford Pim of HMS Resolute, which was wintering off Melville Island under Captain Henry Kellett 28 days away by sledge.
 Resolute was accompanied by Intrepid, laying supply depots off Melville Island for the continued search of Franklin and now McClure (having located one of McClure's stashed messages from 1852).
 Afterwards, Pim described meeting McClure:

 "Who are you, and where (did) you come from?"

 "Lieutenant Pim, Herald, Capt.
 Kellett."
 This was more inexplicable to M'Clure, as I was the last person he shook hands with in Behring's Straits.

 Two days later, Pim left for Resolute, about 80 miles east, followed soon by McClure and six men, who would journey for 16 days.

 Despite the encouraging news of relief, conditions aboard Investigator were still deteriorating.
-Scurvy advanced with the reduced rations, and on 11 April another crewman died, and another on the following day.
+Scurvy advanced with the reduced rations, and on 11 April, another crewman died, and another on the following day.
 Some exercise was possible for the crew, breathing aided by the modern Jeffreys respirator.